buggyrace/buggy-race-about/docs/customising/creating-tasks.md

 _and_ the current values of any config settings they reference, are rendered into HTML as the task list.
 Students work directly from this task list.

-However, the process _also_ generates an "issues CSV" which the server will use if you've set the config setting `IS_USING_GITHUB_API_TO_INJECT_ISSUES` to `Yes`.
+However, the publishing process _also_ generates an "issues CSV" which the server will use if you've set the config setting `IS_USING_GITHUB_API_TO_INJECT_ISSUES` to `Yes`.
 The issues CSV is effectively a static file "frozen" to be in synch with the published task list.
 It is a headerless CSV file with two columns:

 * name and title
 * problem description and link to the task on the race server (markdown)

-The file is made publically available on your race server at `/project/tasks/issues.csv`, and there's a button on the admin tasks page so you can download it in case this is useful to you.
+The file is made publicly available on your race server at `/project/tasks/issues.csv`, and there's a button on the admin tasks page so you can download it in case this is useful to you.